Islandora/documentation/README.md

 ## Installation
-Islandora CLAW provides Ansible [claw-playbook](https://github.com/Islandora-Devops/claw-playbook) to fully deploy the stack to a vagrant, bare-metal server or multi server enviornments.
+Islandora CLAW provides an Ansible [claw-playbook](https://github.com/Islandora-Devops/claw-playbook) to fully deploy the stack to a vagrant, bare-metal server or multi server environments.

 ## Sponsors